syncfusion-content/javascript-docs/js/api/ejPivotGrid.md

 ### dataSource.columns.advancedFilter.name `string`
 {:#members:datasource-columns-advancedfilter-name}

-Allows the user to provide level uniquename to do advanced filtering (excel-like) for OLAP data source in client-mode.
+Allows the user to provide level unique name to do advanced filtering (excel-like) for OLAP data source in client-mode.

 #### Default Value: ""